-- Identifies the health care provider of service sufficiently to verify, if necessary, - affiliation status and includes any identifying numbers. - Sufficiently identifies the patient and Plan subscriber. - Lists the date and place of service. - Is a claim for Covered Health Services for an eligible individual. - If necessary, confirms the Medical Necessity and appropriateness of the service provided. - Identifies the service given using a - Identifies the service given using a generally accepted system of procedure or service coding.

-Includes additional documentation based upon services given as reasonably required by the Plan.
+- Identifies the health care provider of service sufficiently to verify, if necessary, affiliation status and includes any identifying numbers. - Sufficiently identifies the patient and Plan subscriber. - Lists the date and place of service. - Is a claim for Covered Health Services for an eligible individual. - If necessary, confirms the Medical Necessity and appropriateness of the service provided. - Identifies the service given using a generally accepted system of procedure or service coding. - Includes additional documentation based upon services given as reasonably required by the Plan.